george-shammar/NFT-TASK/README.md

 # ZEBRA NFT

 - This is a simple DApp that allow users to mint their own NFT.
-Users can mint multpile NFTs at once.
+Users can mint multiple NFTs at once.
 Minted assets are dynamically stored on IPFS.
 The DApp is deployed on the Ropsten Test Network.

 ## Live Demo